 Check the title first

-Not every Hulu title is available above standard definition.
-The platform supports five resolution tiers SD, 720p, 1080p, 4K Ultra HD, and 60fps HD but which tier applies depends on the content itself, according to Engadget.
-Check the title's Details page for quality badges: 4K Ultra HD, HDR, and 5.1 Dolby indicate that higher tiers exist for that specific title.
+Not every Hulu title is available in the above standard definition.
+The platform supports five resolution tiers: SD, 720p, 1080p, 4K Ultra HD, and 60fps HD, but which tier applies depends on the content itself.
+Check the title's Details page for quality badges: 4K Ultra HD or HDR badges indicate higher video tiers; 5.1 badges indicate supported surround audio.

-Hulu's 4K catalog is substantially smaller than Netflix's or Disney+'s, and unlike both competitors, Hulu doesn't offer Dolby Vision, according to SpeedTestHQ.
+Hulu's premium-format support is more limited and device-dependent than Netflix's or Disney+'s, so check the title badge and device support before assuming 4K or HDR playback.
 No 4K badge on that Details page means no 4K stream, regardless of what settings you change.

 Check your device

 The device imposes its own ceiling.
-A title may carry a 4K badge, but if the app or hardware on that device can't deliver it, you won't see it, per Engadget.
+A title may carry a 4K badge, but if the app or hardware on that device can't deliver it, you won't see it.
 Confirm device compatibility before spending time on network diagnostics.

 Check your connection

-Hulu's minimum requirements: 3 Mbps for SD, 8 Mbps for HD on-demand and live content, and 16 Mbps for 4K, per Engadget.
-SpeedTestHQ recommends slightly higher sustained speeds 10 Mbps for reliable HD, 20 Mbps for stable 4K to absorb normal network variation.
+Hulu's commonly cited minimums are 3 Mbps for the streaming library, 8 Mbps for live streams, and 16 Mbps for 4K.
+SpeedTestHQ recommends slightly higher sustained speeds, 10 Mbps for reliable HD, 20 Mbps for stable 4K to absorb normal network variation.

 If other devices on your network are streaming, gaming, or on video calls at the same time, stack requirements accordingly.
-Two HD Hulu streams need roughly 16 Mbps for Hulu alone; budget an additional 20–30 Mbps for other household activity on top of that, SpeedTestHQ notes.
+Two HD Hulu streams need roughly 16 Mbps for Hulu alone; budget an additional 20–30 Mbps for other household activity on top of that.

 This fix helps if: You've never changed the Data Saver setting, your connection meets Hulu's minimums, and the title carries HD or 4K badges.